 Level 3, The Search Trilogy, includes Treasure Island, The Call of the Wild, and The Invisible Man.

-Level 4, The Shadow Trilogy, leads students through The Murders in the Rue Morgue, The Strange Case of Dr. Jekyll and Mr. Hyde, and The Hound of the Baskervilles.
+Level 4, The Shadow Trilogy, includes The Murders in the Rue Morgue, The Strange Case of Dr. Jekyll and Mr. Hyde, and The Hound of the Baskervilles.

-Level 6, Autobiography, studies the non-fiction works The Autobiography of Benjamin Franklin, The Narrative of Frederick Douglass, and Walden.
+Level 7, American Autobiography, includes the non-fiction works The Autobiography of Benjamin Franklin, The Narrative of Frederick Douglass, and Walden.

 The books studied are special editions annotated by Thompson.
 Annotations include vocabulary definitions, four-level analysis of selected sentences, and comments on literary elements.
 Thompson places the emphasis on reading and discussion instead of worksheets and comprehension questions.
 He includes in the parent manual selected quotations for oral “quote quizzes” where students identify either the speaker or who or what is being described.
 He also provides “Creative Questions and Activities” that you will most likely use for discussion as well as “Study Questions” that may be assigned for written work.
 Thompson provides many suggestions as to how you might use the various learning strategies with children of different ages.
-The parent manuals are a delight to read.
-I am certain that you will find them illuminating and entertaining as well instructional.
+The parent manuals for the literature courses are both illuminating and entertaining.

-The five books for each level work together, and literature studies now round out the language arts curriculum.
-Grammar books provide an understanding of the structure of language used throughout all the books.
+The six books for each level work together to provide a comprehensive language arts curriculum.
+The grammar books provide an understanding of the structure of language that is used throughout all the books.
 Vocabulary study prepares students to explore a wider variety of literature with understanding.
 Poetry books feed the imagination for writing and allow students to experience the beauty of aptly chosen words they might have just learned in their vocabulary study.
-And all of this prepares students to be able to express ideas in their own writing.
-I suspect that most parents will be inspired by these books, just as I was, since they reveal aspects of language arts that offer beauty and meaning.
+The literature inspires students with the excellent usage of language while also using literature to introduce students to the world of imagination and ideas.
+And all of this prepares students to be able to express ideas in their own speech and writing.
+I suspect that most parents will be inspired by these books since they reveal aspects of language arts that offer beauty and meaning.

-The Royal Fireworks Press website also has Michael Clay Thompson’s free downloads, video clips and implementation slide shows to assist parents, and the publisher sponsors online support forums to which both the publisher and the author regularly contribute.
+The Royal Fireworks Press website has Michael Clay Thompson’s free downloads, video clips, and implementation slide shows to assist parents.
+The publisher also sponsors online support forums to which both the publisher and the author regularly contribute.